alvarolop/workshop-gitops-infra-deploy/README.md

 In order to deploy all the infra you will need to cover the following steps:

 1. Deploy the hub cluster named `argo-hub`.
 This will create a VPC on AWS.
-2. Deploy all the managed clusters named `sno-X` reusing the same VPC.
+2. Deploy all the managed clusters named `sno-XX` reusing the same VPC.
 3. Deploy ArgoCD to manage those clusters.
 4. Configure FreeIPA and Keycloak on the hub to provide credentials.
 5. Configure Hashicorp Vault on the hub to store secrets.